5 Simple Steps to Overseeding a Lawn

 Is your lawn looking less lush than you'd like?
 Overseeding, which chokes out weeds and fills in bare patches on your property, may be the solution you're looking for.

 A full, green lawn creates curb appeal and makes you feel like sipping an iced tea on the back patio.
 But if bare spots peek through and weeds overpower the grass, the lawn might be more of an eyesore than a point of pride.
 Overseeding chokes weeds and fills out the grass until it’s thick and lush.
 If you’re not sure how to overseed a lawn, all it takes is the right tools, smart timing, and a little knowledge about your local climate.

-At its most basic, overseeding adds more grass to a lawn without turning the topsoil.
+What does “overseeding” mean, exactly—why is this lawn task not just called “seeding”?
+“Overseeding” the term for adding more grass seed to a lawn without turning the topsoil.
 For many homeowners, overseeding is part of general lawn maintenance.
 Some lawns might need overseeding once a year if drought or disease threaten the grass, and other lawns might need it every few years only to brighten the grass and keep it full.

 The goal of overseeding a lawn is to get the grass seed in contact with the soil.
 To do that, the first step is to mow the lawn.
 Mow it shorter than usual so the grass seed will have a better chance of reaching the soil.
 Make sure to bag the clippings so they don’t come between the seeds and soil.